Chicago Style has two systems for citing sources:

 Multiple authors in notes and in-text citations

 Author names should always be listed in the order in which they appear in the source.
 The names of two authors are separated with “and”.
-The names of three authors are separated with a comma between the first two names and “, and” before the last name.
+The names of three authors are listed with the final “and” preceded by a serial comma.

 - (Datta and Smith 2009, 123)